Oxford House (settlement): 20th century

 The Victorian building itself was used as an air raid shelter during the London Blitz in World War II, housing upwards of 600 people.
 Local children were evacuated to Wales where the House had acquired property enabling it to set up residential schools for 5- to 14-year-olds and under-5s (with accompanying mothers), providing shelter and respite from one of the heaviest bombed parts of London.
 After the initial bombing, many people returned to the area, only to find that the V1 and V2 rocket attacks in 1944–45 forced them to move out again.
 At the end of the war Clutton-Brock worked in Germany, and later founded a non-apartheid farm in Southern Rhodesia (now Zimbabwe).

 The war had broken down many social barriers and Oxford House saw itself more as a mainstay of the community than an outside settlement dropped into the local area.
 Increasingly the direction of the House passed to non-Oxbridge people and laity, and the links between the University, Church of England and the House became less pronounced.

 During the 1950s and 1960s, Bethnal Green was being rebuilt, and the slum clearances which had begun before the war accelerated, with many housing estates being erected in the area, leading to the formation of community associations in which Oxford House became closely involved.
 There were no longer the numbers of University graduates coming to reside and learn by gaining experience of working in the community, and financially the House continued to struggle.
 Eventually, this resulted in a three-month closure in 1972.

 In the 1970s and 80s Oxford House emerged from the problems surrounding itself, through a succession of Heads, under the chairmanship of Peter F. Scott CBE.
 In 1984 the House was able to celebrate the centenary of its founding, with The Princess Royal as patron.

 The charity continued to provide projects for a diverse set of needs among the changing local communities.
 In the 1990s it found a home for Somali groups from the diaspora of the Somali civil war, as well as community health projects, pensioners' clubs, youth work and art workshops.

 The restoration of the original Blomfield-designed third-floor Chapel was completed in 1997.
-In 2003, funded through Arts Council lottery money, a new arts centre extension was opened providing gallery space, a theatre and a dance studio.
+In 2003, funded through Arts Council England lottery money, a new arts centre extension was opened providing gallery space, a theatre and a dance studio.